stklcode/statify-blacklist/README.md

 ### What is blocked by default? ###
 Nothing.
 By default all blacklists are empty and disabled.
 They can and have to be filled by the blog administrator.

-A default blacklist is not provided, as the plugin itself totally neutral.
+A default blacklist is not provided, as the plugin itself is totally neutral.
 If you want to filter out referer spam, visitors from search engines or just "false" referers from 301 redirects only depends on you.

 ### Does the filter effect user experience? ###